 This kind of future search, or future retrieval, might be able to support the making of decisions in many different fields.

-News information could be used to obtain information about possible future events, and that information could be made searchable, so that it can help people plan for the future.
+News information could be used for searching future events, based upon news information, and that information can help people plan for the future.

 The Yahoo patent application is:

 Techniques for Searching Future Events